spatie/laravel-options/README.md

 ]
 ```

-A special `null` option can be added as such:
+A unique `null` option can be added as such:

 ```php
 Options::forEnum(Hobbit::class)->nullable();
 ```

-This will add an option with value `null`:
+This will add an option with the value `null`:

 ```php
 [